-- Now Find takes time $O(\log n)$. - The highest level is L_H , where $H = \lceil \log n \rceil$. - To find a key x, first walk in L_H as far as we can, finding the largest node whose key is still less than x; - Then walk down one level from that copy,and continue walking till we find again the node in level L{H-1} with the largest key that is still smaller than x; - Repeat, until we reach the node with x in level L_0 . - In actual implementation, we may store only the keys in levels other than L_0 , and store the actual content only in nodes of L_0 . - The problem with this data structure is that INSERT and DELETE are very combersome.
+- Now FIND takes time $O(\log n)$. - The highest level is L_H , where $H = \lceil \log n \rceil$. - To find a key x, first walk in L_H as far as we can, finding the largest node whose key is still less than x; - Then walk down one level from that copy,and continue walking till we find again the node in level L{H-1} with the largest key that is still smaller than x; - Repeat, until we reach the node with x in level L_0 . - In actual implementation, we may store only the keys in levels other than L_0 , and store the actual content only in nodes of L_0 . - Problem: INSERT and DELETE are combersome.